HAadams/Offroad-Panoptic-Segmentation/README.md

 4. Semantic Segmentation Images Annotaitons (used panopticapi)
 5. Instance Segmentation JSON Annotations (createInstances.py)

-An example of how each script was used on the RUGD dataset can be found here: [Data Preprocessing Colab Notebook](https://colab.research.google.com/drive/1tLUc4BVLRJPHlaa88c38XznxUrzY6ahq?usp=sharing)

 The dataset registeration can simply then be done throug the following code